Brainstem gliomas consist of a heterogeneous group which vary greatly in histology and prognosis.

-Brainstem gliomas account for ~25% of all posterior fossa tumours and are most common in children between 7 and 9 years of age 5.
+Brainstem gliomas account for ~25% of all posterior fossa tumors and are most common in children between 7 and 9 years of age 5.
 There is no recognised gender or racial predilection.

-Although the exact presentation will vary according to location and size of the tumour, in general patients will exhibit a combination of 4:
+Although the exact presentation will vary according to location and size of the tumor, in general patients will exhibit a combination of 4:

 - cranial nerve palsies